farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 First, some context.
 This example is a messaging/chat system meant to be used as part of a larger system.
 Specifically, it's part of a marketing application connecting brands and influencers.

-The marketing system requires that message threads must be retrievable by
+The marketing system requires that message threads are retrievable by
 - campaign
 - brand (company)
 - influencer